Recruiting for Ultimate Success

 GENERAL BEST PRACTICE

-• Clearly define your timeline, include it in the job posting and be sure to check in and track your progress.
+Clearly define your timeline, include it in the job posting and be sure to check in and track your progress.
+As part of this process, define your participants and stakeholders early on.

-• First and foremost, start early so you can improve the chances of including all stakeholders and finding the right candidate.
+First and foremost, start early so you can improve the chances of including all stakeholders and finding the right candidate.
 If your process must be rushed, go full-throttle on your outreach efforts.
+A common estimate: a new search requires ~3 months.

-• Also include an assessment by a more neutral third party such as a team member that doesn’t overlap with the position, HR manager or recruiter.
+Consider involving a neutral third party such as a team member that doesn’t overlap with the position, a HR manager or recruiter.

-• At the very least, include detailed comp info so as to work towards systemic equity at your organization.
+At the very least, include detailed comp info so as to work towards systemic equity at your organization.
+Increasingly, states are requiring this transparency.

 PREDICTING PERFORMANCE ON THE JOB

-• Therefore, the recommendation is to test for cognitive ability and integrity during the initial interview, for behavior and culture add during the onsite, followed by an opportunity for top candidates to complete a test/mock project.
+Therefore, the recommendation is to test for cognitive ability and integrity during the initial interview, for behavior and culture add during the onsite, followed by an opportunity for top candidates to complete a hiring exercise/mock project.

 WHEN SOURCING